Freedom of Information Act 1982

 Barton ACT 2600

-If you would like to discuss any potential freedom of information requests, our Company Secretary can be contacted on (02) 6217 8401.
+If you would like to discuss any potential FOI requests, our Manager Governance and Legislative Compliance can be contacted on (02) 6217 8590.

 Processing of FOI requests

 Upon receipt of your freedom of information request, will be provided with an acknowledgement of receipt within 14 days.
-In accordance with the Freedom of Information Act 1982, a decision must be notified to the freedom of information applicant within 30 days of receipt.
+In accordance with the FOI Act, a decision must be notified to the freedom of information applicant within 30 days of receipt.

-However, as some documents may be subject to a third party consultation process, the Freedom of Information Act 1982 provides agencies with the right to extend the applicable timeframe by an additional 30 days.
+However, as some documents may be subject to a third party consultation process, the FOI Act provides agencies with the right to extend the applicable timeframe by an additional 30 days.
 If consultation is required, you will be informed accordingly.

 Fees and charges

-FOI requests no longer require an application fee to be provided.
-The Freedom of Information Act 1982 provides that some charges may be imposed for processing requests (except where you are seeking documents containing your own personal information).
+FOI requests no longer require an application fee.
+The FOI Act provides that some charges may be imposed for processing requests (except where you are seeking documents containing your own personal information).

 Should your freedom of information request incur any charges, you will be provided with an estimate of the applicable charges.
 Your request will not proceed until a response to the estimate is received by Defence Housing Australia.